 8. Had multiple or anonymous sex partners in the last 6 months.

 Questions?Contact Kitsap Public Health District at (360) 728-2235.

 - Mpox page, Washington State Department of Health (DOH).

 - PCR diagnostic protocol, CDC.

 - Diagnostic process for testing, CDC.

 - Infection prevention in healthcare settings, CDC.

-- Virtual grand rounds: Updates in COVID-19 and monkeypox, California Medical Association.
+- Virtual grand rounds: Updates in COVID-19 and mpox, California Medical Association.

 - Information for veterinarians, CDC.

-- Monkeypox updates about clinical diagnosis and treatment, CDC.
+- Mpox updates about clinical diagnosis and treatment, CDC.